SirTificate/gekko-neuralnet/README.md

 # gekko-neuralnet
 Neural network strategy for Gekko

+This strategy was inspired from Mounir's strategy, found on the Gekko Discord channel.
+If you're reading this Mounir, please say hello.
+I'd like to link your original source.

 # Install
 copy the file(s) from /strategies/ into the strategies folder of your gekko install copy the file(s) from /toml/ into the /config/strategies/ folder of your gekko install